 The panelists explored practical ways to empower women and men through tested methodologies and covered a wide range of issues from the current COVID-19 pandemic to digital inclusion and “leading with empathy.”
 The Saudi Aramco session had the highest attendance of any session at the W20.

 Speaking afterwards, Siyam said, “Our goal at Saudi Aramco is to become a global role model for diversity and inclusion.
 We can achieve this by fostering inclusive environments and deploying initiatives that empower women, such as the Leading National Academy, and encouraging educational opportunities for women in Science, Technology, Engineering, Arts and Mathematics (STEAM).”

-high-level Aramco engagements
+High-level Aramco engagements

-Saudi Aramco was a key player in the W20 over the entire year, not just the summit, with consistent involvement in events such the W20 “Virtual Majlis” hosted by Al Nahda Society, Aramco’s W20 Internal Launch Webinar, and the National Dialogue series.
+Saudi Aramco was a key player in the W20 over the entire year, not just the summit, with consistent involvement in events such as the W20 “Virtual Majlis” hosted by Al Nahda Society, Aramco’s W20 Internal Launch Webinar, and the National Dialogue series.

 These events allowed Aramco the opportunity to advise on and contribute to a wide range of issues to support women in the workplace and to raise awareness within the company on the value of achieving gender parity.

 - “Empathy is Empowerment”: The COVID-19 pandemic has altered the global landscape and leadership has changed as result.
 Organizations that emphasized empathy with their employees have yielded positive results in productivity and engagement.

 - Involve women in decision making: The economic and global health crisis has impacted women disproportionately, and greater female representation in decision making will speed recovery from the pandemic-induced economic downturn.